eengelking/625-en-de/README.md

 # 625-en-de
 This docuemnt takes the 625 word list from Gabriel Wyner and converts the English to German.
+If you find any issues, please feel free to submit a PR.

 # Animal
 * dog [Hund]